drusepth/mmorpgrps/README.md

   will move randomly until they find friends.
 * Knights never attack their own faction, however.
 Scissors won't attack scissors, paper won't attack paper, and rock won't attack rock.
+* Additionally, knights owned by the same player will not attack each other, even if they are of different factions (e.g. Bob's rocks won't attack his scissors).
 * During each tick of the game, there is a small chance that an Evil Giant will spawn as a Rock Giant / Paper Giant / Scissors Giant.
-These giants can be attacked by any faction, and reward 5 bonus souls to the player that lands the killing blow on them.
+These giants can be attacked by any faction, and reward bonus souls to the player that lands the killing blow on them.
 * Knights start out with 100 HP, and super-effective attacks (e.g. paper to rock) deal 100 damage.
 Not-very-effective attacks (e.g. paper to scissors) deal 25 damage.
-* Older knights attack first.
+* Older knights always attack first.
 * Whenever a knight dies, the player that spawned it is refunded one soul to spawn another knight with.
 * Whenever a knight dies, the knight that killed it levels up and gains 50 health.